 Do you need a passport to go to Mexico?
-The short answer is yes, but there is more to know.
-Understanding your travel requirements is essential to trip planning, and knowing whether a passport is necessary is paramount.
-This Mexico passport article will answer all your questions about crossing the border and exploring the country.
+The short answer is yes, but there’s more you should know before you pack your bags.
+Understanding your travel requirements is essential to trip planning, and knowing whether a passport is necessary (spoiler: it absolutely is) will save you from that nightmare scenario where you’re standing at the airport watching your flight board without you.

 Planning a trip to Mexico?
 Here’s what you need to know: